‘It was hell on earth’: British tourists describe fleeing Rhodes wildfire inferno

-‘It was hell on earth’: British tourists describe fleeing for their lives from Rhodes wildfire
+British tourists describe fleeing for their lives from Rhodes wildfire: ‘It was hell on earth’

 Tourists are forced to shelter in schools, stadiums and alternative hotels as wildfires engulf swathes of popular holiday destination